BhanuPrakashNani/python-template-repo/README.md

 # Python Template Repository

 This repository serves as a **template** for Python projects.
 It includes a pre-configured setup for build management, unit testing, continuous integration, static analysis, code style adherence, and component specification.
+The repository is designed to be fully functional "out of the box" and follows best practices for software development.

 ---

 ## **Features**
-- **Testing Framework**: [Pytest](https://docs.pytest.org/) for unit, integration, and end-to-end testing.
+- **Testing Framework**: [Nose2](https://nose2.readthedocs.io/) for unit, integration, and end-to-end testing.
 - **Dependency Management**: [UV](https://github.com/astral-sh/uv) for fast and efficient dependency management.
 - **Code Formatting**: [Ruff](https://beta.ruff.rs/docs/) for linting and formatting.
 - **Static Analysis**: [Mypy](https://mypy-lang.org/) and Ruff for type checking and static analysis.